 Can You Use a USB Mic With a DAW?

-This is under the Aggregate Audio development of MacOS.
-This means that Apple users have the option to combine different audio sources into a single driver.
+This is under the Aggregate Audio development of MacOS, meaning that Apple users have the option to combine different audio sources into a single driver.

 This includes non-PC models such as an iPad and an iPhone.

-However, this needs a bit more work since you will need an adapter and an extra jack just in case.
+However, this needs a bit more work since you’ll need an adapter and an extra jack just in case.

 Under Utilities, this is called the Audio MIDI.
-All you have to do is to open your DAW and select the microphone that you want to record tracks with.
+Just open your DAW and select the microphone that you want to record tracks with.